miptleha/net_benchmark/README.md

-The purpose of this application is to measure the performance of an arbitrary function in dll
+The purpose of this application is to measure the performance of an arbitrary static function in dll

 ## Sample
 Download source code